Vyral/base-template/_posts/2018-12-13-tulsa-foodie-episode-4-hodges-bend.md

 Noah got into the restaurant business at a young age and has worked a lot of different jobs in the industry over the years.
 He always had a love of food, but after he started working at a wine bar here in town, he fell in love with wine too.
 After making a name for himself at Doc’s Wine & Food, he met up with his business partner and they developed the concept of a bar that specializes in coffee, wine, and cocktails.&nbsp;

 **Aside from serving high-quality drinks, what you might not know about Hodge’s Bend is that they also serve food.** They open at 7 a.m. every weekday and serve breakfast all throughout the day.
-Once night time hits, they switch over to their dinner menu, and on weekends they also serve brunch.
+Once nighttime hits, they switch over to their dinner menu, and on weekends they also serve brunch.
 Moving forward, they plan to make a few exciting menu changes while retaining their core products.

 {% include pullquote.html %}